mikerenfro/df-map-export/README.md

                         Elevation of embark site (if specified, will set active sheet in Excel workbook)
 ```

-For example, if you copy the PNGs from `examples` to `screenshots/Camade Oroni 1`:
+For example, if you use the deafult text files in the `examples/elevations/Mineally` folder:

 `python .\df-screenshot-to-map.py --basedir examples/elevations Mineally --embark-elevation 36`

+Or if you copy them to the `elevations` folder:

+`python .\df-screenshot-to-map.py Mineally --embark-elevation 36`

 ## Examples